 These charts are the same as the prior, only the information is displayed in kilograms.

 Here you’ll find the incremental progressions workout plan the author himself follows.
-This is a more detailed than the prior and breaks down your gym days for you.
+This is more detailed than the prior and breaks down your gym days for you.
 There are three different levels you can start at – one that’s basic but effective, one for advanced training, and one for experienced strength.
 There’s also an additional regime for super abbreviated but more frequent progressions, and sample weeks to follow.